gageirwin/Discord-Media-Downloader/README.md

 ## Warnings

 This probably breaks Discords terms of service and you might get banned etc ...
+Use and alt account? 🤷‍♂️